itsRajat/Kanban-Board/README.md

 - To remove a card from a list, simply drop it on an empty part of the screen & it will be removed.
 - State of the board is persisted through LocalStorage.
 - To clear everything on the board as well as LocalStorage, just click the "Clear All" button.
+- Has a nice looking UI with a moving wave animation behind the header logo (look carefully xD)

 Most of the "major" features were built with their own commits so feel free to check that out if needed.